 In the Rig Connect screen, configure the “Company” (Yaesu), and the radio (FTDX-1200).

-The SCU-17 uses the “Standard” Com port for Rig Control, so select that port (Com4) in the Com Port field.
+The SCU-17 uses the “Enhanced” Com port for Rig Control, so select that port (Com3 in this case) in the Com Port field.

 Configure the default Com port baud rate (4800) in the “Speed” field